What Is Zearalenone Mycotoxin

 Conjugates of fusarium mycotoxins are found in foods, and are called "Masked toxins" as they are not generally tested for, and therefore not known they are in the food.
 Technically, conjugates are much safer than the other forms, but the issue is that conjugates can be transformed back into the other forms of ZEN metabolites that are much more toxic.
 The conjugates are formed by the plant as it conjugates mycotoxins to polar groups.
 Plants have their own phase II conjugation activities just as animals do.
 Conjugates commonly occur along with their parent compounds in food and animal feed.
 The conjugates deoxynivalenol-3-glucoside (D3G) and zearalenone-14-glucoside (Z14G) are the most common masked mycotoxins found in foods when tested.
 Deoxynivalenol (a trichothecene) and Zearalenone are often found together , made from the same mold called Fusarium spp.
 These compounds, Deoxynivalenol-3-glucoside (D3G) and zearalenone-14-glucoside (Z14G) could be toxic themselves, or they could be hydrolyzed to release the parent aglycone after ingestion causing increased exposure to mycotoxins that is not accounted for with conventional lab analysis since testing of food does not consider conjugates.
 Specific intestinal bacteria have been shown to convert D3G into DON, so this is a highly likely possibility.
 For this reason, masked mycotoxins should be considered when evaluating population exposure to mycotoxins in food.
 I will discuss both deoxynivalenol and zearalenone since they are often made together by Fusarium spp. molds.
 You could end up with a mycotoxin toxicity representing both of them and it would be good to know you could have two different mycotoxins creating a mixed health picture.

-DON absorption takes place mainly in the duodenum and in the small intestine.
+DON absorption takes place mainly in the duodenum and in the rest of the small intestine.
 DON causes impairment of gut motility and appetite.
 Effects of DON are associated with neuroendocrine signaling, proinflammatory gene induction, disruption of the growth hormone axis and altered gut integrity.
 It appears to involve altered neuroendocrine signaling at both the enteric (gut) and central levels.
 It is implicated in reproduction disorders of animals and hyperestrogenic syndromes in humans.
 Elevation of serotonin levels in the gut could be related to the peripheral and central serotonergic effects of DON.

 ZEN's metabolites Z14G and Z14S are effectively deconjugated by the human colonic microbiota (the flora make beta-glucuronidase-the deconjugating enzyme), releasing their toxic aglycones and generating yet unidentified catabolites.
 The aglycone is much less polar than Z14G and Z14S and is more readily absorbed.
 Additionally intestinal mucosal cells may convert ZEN into the more estrogenic Phase I metabolite alpha zearalenol/zearalanol.